 issues of relevance.

-The College will ensure that Hearing Decision Makers will receive additional training on:
+The College will ensure that Decision Makers will receive additional training on:

 technology to be used at a live Hearing; and

 issues of relevance of questions and evidence, including when questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant.